jeremygill87/Beyond-the-Horizon/README.md

 # Beyond the Horizon
-Code for a turn-based fighting game, akin to Pokémon or old school RPGs
+Code for a turn-based combat adventure game, akin to Pokémon or old school RPGs